What should I put in my Drag bag?

 - Bring what you have, check out our spotting scope list if you do not have one yet as there are many great options with all sorts of features and differences.
 Here is the link, https://sentineltactical.com/best-long-range-shooting-spotting-scopes/

 - Your choice, anything from a sock full of sand to a high dollar rear bag will work, sometimes exactly the same… When you buy one watch the listings, some come filled and some are just an empty bag that require you to add your own fill.
 The fill is based on user preference, some like the bag to be light and they use airsoft balls and other prefer it to be more firm and use either sand, small pebbles or aquarium fill.

 - This really is your preference, just don’t buy a Chinese knock off bipod and expect to be able to shoot accurately from it, too flexible and wobbly and the parts break with use.
 Harris is the old gold standard but there are many good bipods on the market now that all suit their intended market.

 - This stuff is worth it’s weight in gold, always used in a pinch.
-The smallest these guys sell is 50′, that is more than enough.
+The smallest amount these guys sell is 50′, that is more than enough.
 I keep this stuff in all the vehicles as well as every shooting bag.
 Whatever you do, do not buy offshore para cord, every type we tried is absolute trash.

 Straight shooting and good luck, hope this helped some of you out there.